ColeLab/ColeAnticevicNetPartition/README.md

 - cortex_Illustration_ColeLabNetpartition_v1.pdf - An illustration of the network partition.
 - cortex_Illustration_ColeLabNetpartition_splithalfvalidation_v1.pdf - An illustration of the split half validation results.
 - L_ColeLab_NetPartition_GlasserParcels.label.gii - A GIFTI file that can be loaded into Connectome Workbench to visualize the partition (left hemisphere)
+- LoadParcellatedDataInMatlab_Example.m - Example of how to parcelate CIFTI fMRI data and load it into MATLAB
 - network_labelfile.txt - The labels for each network, along with color information (RGBA value).
 - parcel_network_assignments.mat - A vector of numbers, one per parcel, indicating which network that parcel was assigned to in the network partition.
 (Parcel order: L first, R second.) parcel_network_assignments.txt - Same as the previous file, but in text format.